 Skip to main content

-Code signing is a security technique used in software development to ensure the authenticity and integrity of code.
+Code Signing is a security technique used in software development to ensure the authenticity and integrity of code.
 It involves digitally signing executable files and scripts to verify their origin and detect any tampering or unauthorized modifications.

 Key Components of Code Signing: